roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  "How?"
 Derek cried out, eyes still clenched shut.
 "How can you...
 How can it..."
 Derek stammered, "How can it be so tight?"

  "Oh, I'm sorry, what was that?"
 Helena asked sarcastically.
 "You stick your huge dick into your wife's hot grandmother, and you complain that her pussy is too tight?
 That's the problem your big, smart brain is struggling with?
 No guilt or remorse over cheating on your idiot wife, a girl too fucking stupid to seal the deal with a hunk like you?"
-Report_Story #10
+0